 Created by Ellen Degeneres, the super-soft, plush, and cruelty-free/vegan UnHide blanket has been causing quite a stir over the past couple of years.
-And it’s no wonder, considering how much time most of us have spent trapped inside and stressed out!
+And it’s no wonder, considering how much time most of us have spent trapped inside and stressed out during the pandemic!

 So, we’ve been wondering: does the UnHide blanket really live up to the hype?
 In this article, we’re going to give you our honest assessment, including the pros and cons.

 Table of Contents

 - Are UnHide Blankets Natural, Organic, and/or Non-Toxic?

 - Are Faux Fur Products Really Eco-Friendly?
 (Or Is It a Case of Greenwashing?)

 - …But It Doesn’t Always Keep Its Softness After Washing…